 The 1995 Broadcasting Act established Radio New Zealand as a stand-alone, Crown-owned entity with major responsibilities being National Radio, Concert FM and Radio New Zealand International.

-RNZ National is well known for its high profile programmes and personalities including Nine to Noon with Kathryn Ryan, Afternoons with Jesse Mulligan, and Saturday Morning with Kim Hill.
+RNZ National is well known for its high-profile programmes and respected personalities including Nine to Noon with Kathryn Ryan, Afternoons with Jesse Mulligan, and Saturday Morning with Kim Hill.
 Our talk-oriented programmes make up 60% of RNZ National’s airtime.

-Specialist podcasts, series and documentaries produced exclusively for RNZ National focus on the interests of particular groups in the community.
+Our specialist podcasts, series and documentaries are produced exclusively for RNZ National and focus on the interests of particular groups within New Zealand’s diverse communities.